GabenRulez/AntsSimulation/README.md

 ## Project description
 Project for "System Modelling and Simulation" ("Modelowanie i Symulacja Systemów") course of Computer Science Master's major in AGH Academy of Science and Technology.

+## Introduction
+Ant colonies use the sense of smell to coordinate tasks such as foraging for food, defense or brood care.
+> Trail pheromone signals are particularly important in the context of foraging.
+When a forager has located a profitable food source and then returns to her nest, she deposits trail pheromones that guide nest mates to the same resource. <a href="" onclick="document.getElementById('citation1').scrollIntoView()">[1]</a>

 ### Main world concepts:
  - The world is rectangular and two dimensional 🌍